 Applicants having completed all prerequisites (that is, all five science classes, a statistics class, and a bachelor’s degree) by the July 15 application deadline will be given priority in the application process.
 Applicants who have not met all the prerequisites by the application deadline must submit proof of enrollment in any missing prerequisites.
-Proof of enrollment may be submitted as part of the online application or faxed to the department at 913-588-3334.
-If all prerequisites have not been completed by the time of interviews, any offer of a position in the program would be contingent on completion of the missing prerequisites prior to enrollment in the program.
+Proof of enrollment may be submitted as part of the online application.
+All prerequisites must be complete by the end of the summer semester of the year the applicant is applying to the program.

 Applicants with proof of enrollment in prerequisite course work at the time of application should upload that proof as part of the online application.
 If an applicant has not enrolled in prerequisite course work at the time of application, please submit proof of enrollment directly to the department as soon as it is available.
 Any proof of enrollment submitted must have the applicant’s name, the name of the course(s), the name of the college and dates of the course(s).

 What grade point average is acceptable?

 Please review the list of prerequisites, which includes information on our minimum standards for both overall GPA and science GPA.

-We will calculate your overall GPA, including grades from every course from every university/college you have attended.
-If you wish to calculate your own overall GPA, the information you need is located on your transcripts.
-If you have taken all of your classes at one college/university, the cumulative GPA should be on your transcript.
-If you have taken classes at more than one college/university, then take the total semester grade points you have earned from all schools and divide it by your total grade points you have earned from all schools.
+The program will calculate the applicant's overall GPA, including grades from every course from every university/college attended.
+Applicants may calculate overall GPA using their transcripts.
+If all classes are taken at one college/university, the cumulative GPA should be on your transcript.
+If classes were taken at more than one college/university, take the total semester grade points earned from all institutions and divide it by the total grade points earned from all institutions.

-Who should I use for references?
+Who should be used references?